 Dr. John M. Erickson of Raleigh Hand Center discussed the treatment options for patients with broken wrists at UNC Orthopedic Conference at WakeMed hospital on 4/23/2018.
 His talk was titled “Prevention of Complications in Distal Radius Fracture Surgery.”
 Local area hand surgeons, therapists, radiology staff, and ortho residents were in attendance. […]

-Trigger thumb is a common hand condition, and it occurs possibly more frequently with the use of smart phones and tablets.
+“Texting thumb” is a common name for a trigger thumb.
+Trigger thumb occurs possibly more frequently with the use of smart phones and tablets these days.
 Symptoms occur when there is catching between the flexor tendon of the thumb and the sheath which surrounds the tendon.
-Instead of gliding smoothly through the sheath, the flexor pollicis longus (FPL) tendon can meet resistance within […]
+Instead of gliding smoothly through the sheath, the flexor pollicis […]